Yog Nagari Rishikesh railway station

-Yog Nagari Rishikesh railway station is a newly built railway station serving the city of Rishikesh in the Indian state of Uttarakhand.
+Yog Nagari Rishikesh railway station (station code: YNRK) is a railway station serving the city of Rishikesh in the Indian state of Uttarakhand.
 It lies in the Northern railway network zone of Indian Railways.
-The station code is YNRK.

 History

-The Rishikesh–Karnaprayag line is a new railline runs from Yog Nagari Rishikesh railway station in Rishikesh to Karnaprayag.
+The train station opened on 21 January 2021.
+It will be the western terminus of the Rishikesh–Karnaprayag line to Karnaprayag.
 It is Indian Railways' proposed route for the Char Dham Railway to connect to the Chota Char Dham.

 Location

 The railway station is located in Rishikesh in Dehradun District, Uttarakhand, India.

 Signage

 The station signage is predominantly in English, Hindi and Sanskrit.

 Train

 Indian railways had extended few trains to the station.